Looking for things to do in the French Quarter of New Orleans? Is this your first visit to the French Quarter?

-At night, it’s a whole party scene, and it can get quite rowdy.
+At night it’s a whole party scene and can get quite rowdy.
 If it’s for you, have a blast.
 Looking for a quieter scene in the French Quarter at night?
 Just walk away from Bourbon, and you’ll be fine.

 2. Take a walking tour of the French Quarter

 One of the things to do in the French Quarter is a walking tour of this historic neighborhood.
 Especially if it’s your first visit, it’s a great introduction, and you’ll learn some great facts you wouldn’t on your own.
 They’ll take you down intriguing paths and point out our nooks and crannies you’d probably miss otherwise.